“One World, Together at Home”: schedules, artists and everything there is to know about the online festival that will be broadcast around the world today

 HOW TO SEE THE EVENT LIVE?

-The event can be seen live throughout Latin America through the signal of TNT.

-It will also be transmitted via streaming over the Internet in Youtube, Instagram, Twitter, Apple music, Amazon Prime Video, Twitch, TIDAL, Alibaba, Yahoo TuneIn, iHeart Media and Bell Media, among others.
+It will be transmitted via streaming through the Internet in Youtube, Instagram, Twitter, Apple music, Amazon Prime Video, Twitch, TIDAL, Alibaba, Yahoo TuneIn, iHeart Media and Bell Media, among others.

-The initiative was created in support of the WHO COVID-19 Solidarity Response Fund, which equips world-class healthcare workers with masks, gowns and other essentials, and local charities that provide food. , shelter and medical care. to those who need it most.